planetterp/PlanetTerp-API/README.md

 We build the docs with [widdershins](https://github.com/Mermade/widdershins) and [slate](https://github.com/slatedocs/slate).

-First, install widdershins and clone the slate repo, as instructed in the respective setup guides.
+First, install widdershins and clone the slate repo, as instructed in their respective setup guides.

 Then run the following, replacing paths as appropriate: